pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 Pulumi and Terraform are both infrastructure as code (IaC) platforms, however they have fundamental differences in how they approach your needs of infrastructure management.
-Let's first start with the similarities.
+First, here are the similarities.

 Both Pulumi and Terraform include the ability to create, deploy, and manage infrastructure as code on any cloud.
 Both Terraform and Pulumi